-I am honored to present to you this message, on my own behalf and on behalf of the members of the Board of Directors, the Executive Management, and all employees of the Company, stressing that Salam International continues to stand firm in front of the big challenges that have been sweeping the world over the past few years.
-Being keenly aware that our companies had worked with focus and dedication to transform vision into value, it is with immense pleasure that I present to you Salam International's Annual report for the year 2022.
+I am honored to present to you this message, on my own behalf and on behalf of the members of the Board of Directors, the Executive Management, and all employees of the Company.
+Salam International was able to overcome many challenges over the past few years and became healthier and healthier, and this can be seen in the profits that the Company made in 2023 and the recommendations to distribute dividends to the Company's shareholders.